 GP Appointments can be made for any health issues which may include medication reviews, chronic conditions including diabetes, heart disease, hypertension, respiratory problems like asthma and COPD, sexual health and contraception, as well as proactive medicine such as assessments into future risks for heart disease, stroke, diabetes, dementia and Alzheimer's.
-The Hauora Health clinical team is made up of GPs Nicola, Kae and Teng Hong and the nurses are Sarah and Paige.
+The Hauora Health clinical team is made up of GPs Suzanne and Pete (Deborah joining us on August 21), Nurse Practitioners Emma and Fiona, and the Practice Nurses are Sarah, Paige, Emma, and Ilona.
 They work together as a collaborative unit to provide excellent health care where you need it and when you need it.
-Each clinician brings their own skills to the practice and at Hauora Health, we respect everyone’s skill-base, unique abilities and mana.
+Each clinician brings their own skills to the practice and at Hauora Health, we respect everyone’s skill-base, unique abilities, and mana.
 There is no hierarchy at Hauora Health, we are a team.
-You will just as easily find a GP asking the nurse for advice as the other way round.
+You will just as easily find a GP asking the nurse for advice as to the other way round.
 The clinical team has fortnightly clinical meetings to ensure we are up to date and utilise best-practice medicine.
-You will find that we will reference pathways of health online, this isn’t because we don’t know something; there are local pathways which we need to follow to provide you with the best peer-reviewed healthcare.
+You will find that we will reference pathways of health online, this isn’t because we don’t know something; there are local pathways that we need to follow to provide you with the best peer-reviewed healthcare.

 Mental wellness is as important as physical wellness to our health.
 At Hauora Health Centre we are interested in your mental health and will work with you to improve your quality of life.
 We have a credentialed mental health nurse on staff who can offer funded counseling sessions

-Driver's license medicals and other NZ transport medicals.
-Occupational health medicals such as Ambulance/Fire/Police/cadets as well as medicals for insurance purposes.
+We provide Driver's license medicals and other NZ transport medicals, occupational health medicals such as Ambulance/Fire/Police/cadets as well as medicals for insurance purposes.

-Driver’s Licence Medicals - Who must have a medical certificate?
+Driver’s License Medicals - Who must have a medical certificate?

 Some drivers must have a medical or eyesight certificate to apply for or renew a driver license or endorsement – drivers who are: